ishijt/webproj/README.md

 - Individual score display for each game
 - Total score calculation across all games
 - Real-time score updates after each game completion
+- Real-time score updates after each answered question in all Geography games
 - Option to clear all scores

 ## License